What is The Sanisera Field School?

 How can I pay?

-To make the payment process easy, registration fees for our courses are conducted in Euros and by bank transfer.
+To make the payment process easy, registration fees for our courses are conducted in US dollars and by bank transfer.
 Our coordinator will send you a document explaining how you can do it.

 Who organizes my journey?